 A few years later an internship in rare book conservation at the Library of Congress in Washington, D.C. provided me the opportunity to explore and work with an extraordinary collection of rare and unusual books from around the world.
 This experience sparked an interest and a new passion for both traditional and non-traditional book structures.
 It also sparked a need for change, resulting in a move from the desert of Utah to the “evergreen” Pacific Northwest where I began teaching classes in the Book Arts as a resident artist in the schools.
 Teaching inspired me to explore and expand my concept of the book in exciting and unusual ways, such as creating a 5’ wooden accordion Haiku book, a walnut book, and books that hung from the ceiling and climbed up the wall.

-After many years of traveling it was time to stay put for awhile .
-This led to another “book” career as a Youth Services Librarian at the Port Townsend Public Library.
-During this time I continued to teach and create one-of-a-kind artist books.
+After years of traveling, visiting schools throughout the Northwest, it was time to stay put for a while.
+This led to a position as Youth Services Librarian at the Port Townsend Public Library, while continuing my work as a book artist.

 Today, I continue to create one-of-a kind artist books, experimenting with paper structures, working in my garden and volunteering at our local animal rescue center.
 My work can be found in local and regional galleries.